CS196Illinois/Group47-FA22/README.md

 Project Manager: sophiaz4

-Project Description: Our project is an ingredient decoder that will utilize computer vision to scan ingredient labels.
-Using information from a database about each ingredient, our website will allow users to sift through information about a selected ingredient.
-Information can include associated health risks or lesser-known facts.
+Project Description:

+Our project is a website that will scan a nutritional label, and provide helpful information and facts about the ingredients.
+To accomplish this we will use computer vision to process a photo of the label, web scraping to obtain information about the ingredients, databases to store this information, and a website front-end that will display the information in a neat and readable way.
+We plan on using Python for the majority of the project (computer vision, databases, data processing), react for the website, and javascript to connect them.
+Our end goal is to be able to take a photo of any nutritional label, and be given a list of health risks / facts about the ingredients.

 Thea
 Banks